SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

       place-content: start;
     }
     ```
-   We add some CSS to get a tabular presentation of the TODO.
+   We add some CSS to get a tabular presentation of the todo.

 5. Register a route in `app.config.ts` for the component.

    Finally, we need to register a route for the component.
-We can then navigate to this component in a view using the `WorkbenchRouter` or `wbRouterLink`.

    ```ts
        import {ApplicationConfig} from '@angular/core';